Number 12 is one of the most mysterious numbers, with many people believing that it has some special properties and meanings.

 The dozen, the separation of day and night in 12 hours and of year in 12 months, is a remnant of the prehistoric Dozen numbering system.
 The number 12 represents the 12 Hierarchies of ancient scripture which in their turn determined the 12 constellations of the zodiac cycle.

 The Sumerian priests and astronomers were the first who divided the year into smaller units.
-So as their lunar year had twelve month of about 30 days each, their day had twelve units called Danna.
+So as their lunar year had twelve months of about 30 days each, their day had twelve units called Danna.

 So we understand that the number 12 was a tool for dividing the flow of time, but we also know that dozens were related to the Signs of Zodiac.

-This is reflected in the Babylonian calendar, but only in the time of King Hammurabi (1955-1913 BC) uniformity in the calendar was imposed, and the months were given names that are used today paraphrased in the Jewish, Syrian and Lebanese calendar.
+This is reflected in the Babylonian calendar, but only in the time of King Hammurabi (1955-1913 BC), the uniformity in the calendar was imposed, and the months were given names that are used today, paraphrased in the Jewish, Syrian and Lebanese calendar.

-In China the Zodiac circle is represented by twelve animals, where each of them has a particular stellar influence on the year.
+In China, the Zodiac circle is represented by twelve animals, where each of them has a particular stellar influence on the year.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2022 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.